PowerShift Publications 2018-2011

 Author: Thomas Fritz

-Brief summary: This booklet analyses the TTIP negotiations and argues that the agreement represents a capitulation of politics to major corporate interests.
-In particular, it addresses the risks to the regulation of environmental and consumer protection standards.
+Summary: This booklet analyses the TTIP negotiations and argues that the agreement represents a capitulation of policy to major corporate interests.
+It focuses in particular on the risks to the regulation of environmental and consumer protection standards.

 2013